 - How much is insurance?

-Pack appropriately.
 Movers should include plenty of filling to cushion your items.
-And if you’re doing self-storage, not only should you pack well but you’ll want to be mindful of how you organize the unit.
+And if you’ve chosen self-storage, not only should you pack well, but you’ll want to be mindful of how you organize the unit.

-Ask for help.
 Since you’ll be gone for a handful of years, it’s a good idea to appoint someone to check on the unit from time to time.
-If your stuff is valuable enough for you to keep it you need to make sure that it’s well cared for.
+If your stuff is valuable enough for you to keep, you need to make sure that it’s well cared for.